melflynn/BarkedIn/README.md

 User's can add posts to the network.
 If a post is their own, they have the ability to edit or delete it.
 User's can also react to posts with a variety of reactions including 'wag', 'high five' or 'throw a bone'.

+### Other features
+- User Authentication
+- Connections
+#### To be built
+- News Feed
+- Skills and endorsements
+- People you may know
+- Degree of connectivity
+- Search

 ## Code Snippets

 ### Connections